dd32/td-gh-ex/readme.txt

 Typography:
 ---
-Helvetica is a well known font and works on most devices.
+Lucida which works on more than 96% of all computers.